jo3-l/blog/content/posts/proving-the-sum-of-exponents-law.md

 For any real number $b > 0$ and positive integer $n$, let $b^{1/n}$ denote the unique positive rational number $r$ s.t. $r^n = b$.
 Then, for a rational number $\frac{p}{q}$ where $p \in \mathbb{Z}, q \in \mathbb{Z^+}$ are coprime, define $b^{\frac{p}{q}}$ to be equal to $(b^{1/q})^p$.

-Given this definition, we can reduce the sum of exponents law for rational exponents to integral exponents, which we know to be true.
+Given this definition, we can reduce the sum of exponents law for rational exponents to integral exponents, which is true by Theorem 1.3.
 In order to perform this reduction, we will need a couple more lemmas:

 ## Lemma 2.1